Important information about NIH institutional training grants can be obtained from the

-A. The xTRACT table cannot be converted to Excel.
+The xTRACT table cannot be converted to Excel.

-A. Yes, through the xTRACT module in eRA Commons.
+Yes, through the xTRACT module in eRA Commons.

-A.See the xTRACT for RPPR video.
+See the xTRACT for RPPR video.
 Currently, xTRACT creates a final .pdf document once all the information is complete.Attach that to the RPPR.

-A. Yes, all data entered in xTRACT will be stored for future use.
+Yes, all data entered in xTRACT will be stored for future use.

-A. Yes, stored data will pre-populate the tables.
+Yes, stored data will pre-populate the tables.

-A. Not yet.
+Not yet.
 Trainee data stored in xTRACT will eventually be able to be copied into the research training dataset for another training grant within a given institution.

 NIH has not yet made a final decision about how long data will be stored, but the current expectation is that data will be stored long term.

-A. Inaccuracies in appointment data should be corrected within xTRAIN.
+Inaccuracies in appointment data should be corrected within xTRAIN.
 For other inaccuracies, contact the eRA Service Desk.

-Toll-free: 1-866-504-9552Tel: 301-402-7469Hours: Monday through Friday, 7 a.m. to 8 p.m.
-Eastern Time (closed on federal holidays) If you need immediate help (i.e. you are within 2 days of a deadline or in the event of a security emergency), call the Service Desk rather than submitting a web ticket.
+Contact the eRA Service Desk:Toll-free: 1-866-504-9552Tel 301-402-7469Hours: Monday through Friday, 7 a.m. to 8 p.m.
+Eastern Time (closed on Federal holidays) If you need immediate help (i.e. you are within 2 days of a deadline or in the event of a security emergency), call the Service Desk rather than submitting a web ticket.
 Note that the Service Desk's busiest hours are between 10 a.m. and 3 p.m.
-ET.https://era.nih.gov
+ET.

-If a competitive renewal (Type 2) application has been submitted, the recipient must submit an Interim-RPPR 120 days from the project period end date.
+Annual RPPRs are due on November 15.
+This differs from other NIH ICs, therefore we include a reminder in the Terms and Conditions section of the training grant Notice of Award.
+If a competitive renewal (Type2) application has been submitted, the recipient must submit an Interim-RPPR 120 days from the project period end date.
 In the event the Type 2 is funded, NIH will treat the Interim-RPPR as the annual performance report for the final year of the previous competitive segment.
 If the Type 2 is not funded, the Interim-RPPR will be treated as theFinal RPPR.

 Final RPPR is required for any grant that is terminated and is due within 120 calendar days of the end of the project period.

-Data Table 5 and 5A for predoctoral applications and 5B for postdoctoral).
+Data Table 5 [DOC]).
 Note that for competing renewal applications, this should include publications for ALL trainees who were supported by the T32 at any time during the past grant period, or up to 10 years if beyond the first competing renewal.
 Include all trainees, even those with no publications (designate "no publications").
 Summarize these data in the body of the application, including, for example, the average number of publications, how many students published as first author and how many students completed doctoral training without any first-author publication resulting from their graduate research.
 Applicants should note that

 Public Access Policy requires that any publications of individuals supported by a T32 be linked to the grant, and have a PMCID.
 More information can be found at